mit-submit/submit-users-guide/source/running.rst

 via transfer
 ************

-If you don't need a lot of software, and you can package it (perhaps by compiling it in a way that is self-contained), you can transfer it via the methods outlines in the previous section: either thorugh the submission script or HTCondor.
+If you don't need a lot of software, and you can package it (perhaps by compiling it in a way that is self-contained), you can transfer it via the methods outlines in the previous section: either through the submission script or HTCondor.

 Operating Systems
 *****************

-It may be useful for you to impose on the HTCondor job some specific OS and set of libraries that is compatible with your code, so that each job is operating in an homogenous environment.
+It may be useful for you to impose on the HTCondor job some specific OS and set of libraries that is compatible with your code, so that each job is operating in an homogeneous environment.

 For some clusters, you can do this via the ``requirements`` in the submission script: see sections pertaining to each cluster for more information on this, and check their documentation.